KarlComSe/web-components-basic/README.md

 ### Why not just use standard HTML?

 Good question.
 It make sense to use standard HTML elements whenever possible.
 As stated in the pitfall section, it is easy to overdo it with custom elements.
+Another reason to just standard elements or to extend standard elements is that all behaviors of standard elements are not implemented in custom elements (see the WHATWG resource).

 ## Possible next step